Oppkey/fastopp/blog/_posts/2025-10-27-python-development-environment.md

 an open source Python stack around FastAPI and SQLAlchemy.

-I knew my editor configuration was not optimal, but I just ignored digging into the setup despite Cursor's annoying message to use Anysphere Python instead of the proven and stable Pylance language server.
+For the past year, I knew my editor configuration was not optimal.
+I just ignored digging into
+the setup despite Cursor's annoying message to use Anysphere Python instead of the proven and stable Pylance language server.
+It was more fun to write Python code than to edit the configuration files for Python tools.
+Additionally, a quick assessment months ago, showed me that Pylance was better than Anysphere Python.

-Although I believe that Pylance is better than Anysphere Python, I decided to give it a try.
+I like the Cursor editor and plan to stick with it in 2026.
+Since Cursor is committed to Anysphere Python, I decided to give it a try.
 Once I opened the `settings.json` file, I realized that there were a lot more improvements that could make my life more fun.